simonmonk/raspirobotboard3/README.md

 If you were looking for the library for the version 2 board go to https://github.com/simonmonk/raspirobotboard2

+Rusty Gereard has produced a Java library for the RRB3 -  https://github.com/R-Gerard/RRB4J

 # Installing the Python Libraries

 The simplest way to install the library is to run the command below in a Terminal window: